b/ Doug Wimbish (Trippy Notes for Bass)

 “PASS IT AROUND” is a composition off Doug’s all-instrumental debut solo album, TRIPPY NOTES FOR BASS (2000).
 Most of the songs on CinemaSonics (2008), his second solo record, are sung by Doug himself, with other vocals by a number of his long-time bandmates/vocalists.

 “BI” — LIVING COLOUR at the Highline Ballroom in New York City (10/28/09), the last show of an American Tour in support of THE CHAIR IN THE DOORWAY.
 “Bi” features Doug, whose daughters Olivia and Nova can be seen while he stands in the crowd taking his solo.

-For 35 years, Doug has been one of the most sought-after electric bassists, and has collaborated with many of the world’s best known, and most talented musical artists.
+For more than 40 years, Doug has been one of the most sought-after electric bassists, and has collaborated with many of the world’s best known, and most talented musical artists.

 Having participated in the making of so many popular recordings, in every musical style, and in every corner of the globe, it’s hard to find a community that hasn’t been exposed to Doug’s music.

 To get an idea of the respect Doug has earned within the music industry, consider that one week in 1992, he received personal phone calls from MICK JAGGER, BRUCE SPRINGSTEEN, and SEAL, all asking him to join their bands.
 Now consider he turned them all down, choosing to stay with his LIVING COLOUR bandmates, VERNON REID (guitar), COREY GLOVER (vocals), and WILL CALHOUN (drums).